tatsOre/feedback-board-app/README.md

   - If a piece of feedback has its status updated to `planned`/`in-progress`/`live` it moves through to the roadmap and should show up in the correct column based on its new status.
   - Only the feedbacks created by the current user are editable.
 - Add comments/replies
-  - Current user will be "logged-in" using mockup data to populate the user data for any new comments or replies or the author when creating a new feedback request.
   - Any comment/reply can have a maximum of 250 characters.
+  - Current user will not see the comment form in their own feedbacks.

 ### Screenshot